How Does eJudgements Work?

 If the user is using Internet Explorer, by clicking on the file name, the judgement will open in a PDF reader, where the search criteria will be carried through, making it possible to find the search criteria in the actual text (this feature does not work with Google Chrome for technical reasons).

-At the bottom of the Search Results page, the user can see how many results have been generated, and can chose to use the Advanced Search feature to modify the search criteria
+At the bottom of the Search Results page, the user can see how many results have been generated.
+The Advanced Search feature can then be chosen to modify the search criteria

 A user can also set an alert to be informed when a new judgement is loaded which meets the search criteria